sandstreamdev/react-swipeable-list/README.md

 Type: `number` (default: `10`)

-How far (in pixels) scroll needs to be done to enable block list item swiping.
-When scrolling is started swiping cannot be done.
+How far in pixels scroll needs to be done to block swiping.
+After scrolling is started and goes beyond the threshold, swiping is blocked.

-Can be set for whole list or for every item.
+It can be set for the whole list or for every item.
 See `scrollStartThreshold` for `SwipeableListItem`.
+Value from the `SwipeableListItem` takes precedence.

 ### swipeStartThreshold

 Type: `number` (default: `10`)

-How far (in pixels) swipe needs to be done to enable start swiping on list item.
-When swiping is started scrolling cannot be done.
+How far in pixels swipe needs to be done to start swiping on list item.
+After a swipe is started and goes beyond the threshold, scrolling is blocked.

-Can be set for whole list or for every item.
+It can be set for the whole list or for every item.
 See `swipeStartThreshold` for `SwipeableListItem`.
+Value from the `SwipeableListItem` takes precedence.

 ### threshold